Our Services

 If vomiting continues despite these steps, contact your doctor.
 Do not stop chemotherapy medications or adjust doses on your own.

 Vomiting can sometimes occur with skin-related chemotherapy reactions.
-One example is Toxic Erythema of Chemotherapy, which may cause redness, pain, or peeling on the hands and feet.
+One example is hand-foot syndrome, which may cause redness, pain, or peeling on the hands and feet.
+If you're experiencing unusual skin symptoms during treatment, you can use this free AI-powered symptom checker for Toxic Erythema of Chemotherapy to help identify what you may be experiencing and prepare meaningful questions for your next doctor's appointment.

 Some people hesitate to report vomiting because they believe it is "just part of chemotherapy."
 However, untreated vomiting can: